COVID-19 Updates Regarding Events, Meetings, and Other Activities

 Understanding space is limited, student orgs may not request series/recurring reservations.
 In addition, each student org may have only one open reservation at a time.
 Once an approved program has concluded, at that time the student org may submit an Event Application to request another program.

-Our program was approved.
+Our in-person program was approved.
 Now what?

 After Event Application approval, Student Activities will send additional safety information and directives to the Event Contact, president, and advisor.
 Organizations that fail to comply with university directives, including safety protocols, will be referred to the Dean of Students office.

 When possible, student orgs should provide a virtual or other in-person participation option to accommodate, for example, prospective attendees who have pre-existing health conditions and/or are immunocompromised.
-If a student requests any type of accommodation for a meeting/event on campus, student organizations shall contact Student Activities for assistance.
+If a student requests any type of accommodation for a meeting/event on campus, student orgs shall contact Student Activities for assistance.

-What activities are not allowed?
+What in-person programs are not allowed?

 - Solicitation (commonly known as "tabling"), due to the transactional nature of the activity and inability to socially distance.